TheoryInPractice/spiderdonuts/README.md

 The module `generators` contains functions for creating a number of different graphs (all networkx type objects), including the deceptive graphs that we found.
 [Examples](#examples) below shows how to use a number of functions in `generators` to create graphs, including graphs of the families we designed in our search for deceptive graphs.

 The module `polygraph` contains functions for computing walk-classes, checking flip-flop conditions, and checking for deceptiveness of an input graph.
 We give examples of usage in [Examples](#examples) below.
-For in-depth details on individual functions, see their documentation in `/code/polygraph.py`.
+For in- depth details on individual functions, see their documentation in `/code/polygraph.py`.
 Here is a brief overview:

 | Function | Description |
 | -------- | ----------- |